Sewerbird/sewerbird.github.io/content/blog/_posts/2017-08-19-An Introduction to the Nenth Part III.md

 There are three main bodies of water that concern the Sakire and form the primary source of food, transport, and commerce:

   - *The Hyalisam* : A sound connected to the great ocean, the Hyalisam stretches 300 kilometers from its mouth at Ladibel to its stomach at Kicabel.
 The Hyalisam is the 'Mediterranean' of Kyahida, the cultural home of the Sakire.
-  - *The Nakaija* : A rift lake stretching from Ricabel to the foot of Mount Syo-kara.
+  - *The Nakaija* : A rift lake stretching from Ricabel to the foot of Mount Kyo-Sara.
 Although secondary to the Hyalisam, it is home to Nakibel and the route to Serabel
   - *The Sea of Two Coasts* : A gulf at whose base Serabel sits, the Sea is bounded by southern Kyahida and its off-coast archipelago.
 Although considered a literal 'backwater', the thousand islands of the Sea's archipelago are a beautiful sight, with warm comfortable beaches as you get to the southern most isles.

 Coming out of the water are a collection of mountain ranges that are resulting from tectonic plate motion: the waters flood the valleys of the uplifted peaks.
 The Primary ranges are the Sansari Range, Golem's Reach, Lord Damerun Range, and the range lifting up the stratovolcano Mt.
 Kyo-Sara up from the sea.